CUTheory/auralskills3/source/units/unit3.markdown

 - "The Tourist," Radiohead
 - "Vale of Tears," Jay Clifford

-Please use the recordings on [this Spotify playlist](http://open.spotify.com/user/kris.shaffer/playlist/2Z8KaGzvr7vdHcCf26vCmA) (except for Hey Jude, which is not available on Spotify; use the standard Beatles recording, not a cover or live version).
+Please use the recordings on [this Spotify playlist](http://open.spotify.com/user/kris.shaffer/playlist/2Z8KaGzvr7vdHcCf26vCmA).
 Only one group per section may transcribe the same song.

 <iframe src="https://embed.spotify.com/?uri=spotify:user:kris.shaffer:playlist:2Z8KaGzvr7vdHcCf26vCmA" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

 Your transcriptions should be done in music notation software, and submitted as a PDF to your instructor.
 (Be sure that the names of all group members are on the score and/or in the file name.)
 In addition to correct pitch and rhythm material for each part transcribed, place a Roman-numeral analysis under the bass part, reflecting all modulations and all chromatic chords (secondary/applied dominants, Neapolitan and augmented sixth chords, etc.).